fraym/streams-nodejs/README.md

 The long time storage will have slower access time.
 Use this if you have topics that have a lot of old events which are not queried regularly.

 Creating a snapshot will only affect performance.
-You will not l lose any of your events.
+You will not lose any of your events.

 Snapshots can be used to clean up your "fast access" event database and therefore increase performance on new events.